A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Loss Function

 \subsection{SSIM Loss}

 Some variants of structure similarity (SSIM) loss are proposed for crowd counting to force the network to learn the local correlation within regions of various sizes, thereby producing locally consistent estimation results such as SSIM loss~\cite{cao2018scale}, multi-scale SSIM loss~\cite{qiu2019crowd}, DMS-SSIM loss~\cite{liu2019crowd} and DMSSIM loss~\cite{li2019cross}.
-The SSIM index can be calculated point by point as Equation~\ref{ssim}.
 Then the local pattern consistency can be formulated as:

 The pixel-wise Euclidean loss usually assumes that adjacent pixels are independent and ignores the local correlation in the density maps, the Euclidean loss can be fused with the SSIM loss to leverage local correlations among pixels for generating high-quality density maps and accurate crowd estimation.